-The Custom 1, 2, 3, 4, and 5 modes offer the ultimate flexibility in that all color characteristics can be adjusted and the mode can be given a custom name.
+The Custom 1, 2, 3 (and 4 & 5 - if supported by the monitor model) modes offer the ultimate flexibility in that all color characteristics can be adjusted and the mode can be given a custom name.
 These modes can also be used to emulate another monitor or even a printer using the 3D LUT feature.